City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `RDS_PASSWORD`: Amazon RDS password.
 * `RDS_PORT`: Amazon RDS port.
 * `RDS_USERNAME`: Amazon RDS user name.
-* `SETUP_ENDPOINTS`: If "yes", allows creating a new admin via _registerAdmin_ endpoint and enables creating test junior data via endpoints.
-See the project root readme for details.
 * `SC_SECRET`: Secret string used to sign and validate security context tokens.
 Arbitrary.
 Optional if only single backend instance is in use.
 * `SP_ASSERT_ENDPOINT`: Endpoint address for Assertion Consumer Service in SAML2.0 communication.
 Defined in metadata XML.
 * `SP_ENTITY_ID`: Entity ID of the service.
 Defined in metadata XML.